 Euthanasia and assisted suicide

-Euthanasia (killing someone who is suffering) and assisted suicide (helping them kill themselves) is still illegal in Canada, protecting the rights of the elderly, disable and mentally ill.
-But some politicians want to legalize one or both of these.
+Euthanasia (killing someone who is suffering) and assisted suicide (helping them kill themselves) was legalized in Canada in 2016, violating the rights of the elderly, disable and mentally ill.
 Check to see which candidates will uphold the right to life of all vulnerable persons and who will work to ensure that all Canadians have access to good medical treatment and pain care when we face serious illness.

 Pope John Paul II wrote that, “a family policy must be the basis and driving force of all social policies.”(9) This is simply because the family is “the original cell of social life.”(10) Therefore, “The importance of the family for the life and well-being of society entails a particular responsibility for society to support and strengthen marriage and the family.
 Civil authority should consider it a grave duty `to acknowledge the true nature of the family, to protect and foster them, to safeguard public morality and domestic prosperity.’“(11)